Tame Impala "No Choice" | Pick of the Week | WERS 88.9 FM

 THE LYRICS AND MEANING OF “NO CHOICE”

 Lyrically, “No Choice” expresses a deep sense of doubt and hopelessness.
 “Life's a chore.
 What are wе living for?”
 Parker asks in the refrain.
 He concludes that he has no choice but to stay on the same joyless path again and again.
-This unrelenting cycle is mimicked in the way the instruments and synths that loop in the song.
+This unrelenting cycle is mimicked in the way the instruments and synths loop in the song.

 While taking on a rather down tone, the psychedelic-tinged sound is enough to take your worries away.
 The interplay between the spunky drums and grooving bass line gives the song its bouncy backing.
 This powerful exchange is one of many recognizable and well-appreciated qualities of Tame Impala’s music, in addition to Parker’s distinctive, airy, digitally altered vocals.